lucia-auth/lucia/docs/pages/tutorials/github-oauth/nextjs-app.md

 Create `validateRequest()`.
 This will check for the session cookie, validate it, and set a new cookie if necessary.
 Make sure to catch errors when setting cookies and wrap the function with `cache()` to prevent unnecessary database calls.
 To learn more, see the [Validating requests](/guides/validate-session-cookies/nextjs-app) page.

-CSRF protection should be implemented but Next.js handles it when using form actions (but not for API routes).
+CSRF protection should be implemented but Next.js handles it when using form actions (but not for Route Handlers).

 ```ts
 import { cookies } from "next/headers";